bambooforest/IntroDataScience_Spring_2022/1_introduction/README.md

 ## RStudio

 Install [RStudio](https://www.rstudio.com), unless you are already an R Pro and prefer some other [GUI](https://en.wikipedia.org/wiki/Graphical_user_interface), [CLI](https://en.wikipedia.org/wiki/Command-line_interface), or [computer program](https://en.wikipedia.org/wiki/Computer_program) that allows you to [create R markdown](https://rmarkdown.rstudio.com/authoring_quick_tour.html) reports that will be stored in your GitHub repository.
+Note: be weary of automatic spell checking -- and presumably grammar checking -- in RStudio.

 ## R